lampmanyao/mkcert/README.md

 # mkcert
-Create client certificate demo using openssl API.
+Create client certificate demo and Verify client certificate which created by mkcert demo using openssl API.